AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/request-access.md

  <li value="6">Click <span class="bold">Request Access</span>.<br><img src="assets/request-access-dialog-350x340.png" style="width: 350;height: 340;"><br></li>
 </ol>

-If you do not have access level rights to an object and you try to access that object from a link, a screen is displayed informing you to contact the `Workfront administrator`.&nbsp;
+If you do not have access level rights to an object&nbsp;and you try to access that object from a link,&nbsp;a screen is displayed informing you&nbsp;to contact the Workfront administrator.&nbsp;

 For example,&nbsp;if you do not&nbsp;have portfolio&nbsp;access, but you were&nbsp;given a link to a portfolio, you&nbsp;would see the following&nbsp;message:
 ![](assets/permission-request-initial2-350x156.png)